 Taipei is an urban explorer’s dream, but walking between every single site is impossible.
 Not only are the distances grand, but the heat and humidity, especially in the summer months, will sap every ounce of energy from you.
 Luckily, navigating Taipei on the MRT doesn’t have to wreck your budget—there are a few cost-friendly options:

-- One-Day Metro Pass: If you’re planning to use the MRT more than a couple times, grab a one-day pass, valid for a single day offering unlimited rides.
-Cost: NT$150 ($5).
+If you’re planning to use the MRT more than a couple times, grab a one-day pass, valid for a single day offering unlimited rides.

 Enjoy the free sites

-- Confucius Temple: The intricate carvings in this Confucian temple are well worth the trek out to Datong, one of Taipei’s oldest historical districts.
-Cost: Free.
+The intricate carvings in this Confucian temple are well worth the trek out to Datong, one of Taipei’s oldest historical districts.

-- Bao’an Temple: Even more impressive than its Confucian neighbour, this Taiwanese folk religion temple in Datong deserves a second (and even third) look to marvel at its ornate traditional design.
-Cost: Free.
+Even more impressive than its Confucian neighbour, this Taiwanese folk religion temple in Datong deserves a second (and even third) look to marvel at its ornate traditional design.

-- Chiang Kai-shek Memorial Hall: Love him or hate him, Taiwan’s most infamous politician is immortalized on the fringes of Liberty Square in central Zhongzheng.
+Love him or hate him, Taiwan’s most infamous politician is immortalized on the fringes of Liberty Square in central Zhongzheng.
 Spectacular views onto Liberty Square from the building and witnessing the hourly changing of the guard make the trip to CKS Memorial Hall worthwhile.
-Cost: Free.

-- Elephant Mountain: Hiking up Elephant Mountain is no easy feat in Taipei’s eternal heat, but travellers who tough it out will throw themselves in front of one of the city’s finest skyline panoramas.
-Cost: Free.
+Hiking up Elephant Mountain is no easy feat in Taipei’s eternal heat, but travelers who tough it out will throw themselves in front of one of the city’s finest skyline panoramas.

 Eat at the markets, day and night